Economy of Sri Lanka: Transition to biological agriculture

 In June 2021, Sri Lanka started the first 100% organic farming or biological agriculture program and imposed a countrywide ban on inorganic fertilizers and pesticides.
 The program was welcomed by its advisor Vandana Shiva, but ignored critical voices from scientific and farming community who warned about possible collapse of farming, including financial crisis due to devaluation of national currency pivoted around tea industry.
-In the autumn of 2021 Sri-Lanka experienced massive drop in farming output by up to 50% and food shortages.
+In the autumn of 2021 Sri Lanka experienced a massive drop in farming output by up to 50% and food shortages.
 The situation in the tea industry was described as critical, with farming under the organic program being described as 10x more expensive and producing half of the yield by the farmers.
 In September 2021 the government announced "economic emergency", as the situation was further aggravated by falling national currency exchange rate, inflation rising as result of high food prices, and pandemic restrictions in tourism which further decreased country's income.
 The government cancelled some of these measures, but importing urea remains banned.
 Sri Lanka is seeking to introduce peacetime rationing of essential goods.

 In mid-October 2021 the ban was largely lifted "until the island was able to produce enough organic fertiliser".
 In November 2021, Sri Lanka abandoned its plan to become the world's first organic farming nation following rising food prices and weeks of protests against the plan.
 As of December 2021, the damage to the agricultural production was already done, with prices having risen substantially for vegetables in Sri Lanka, and time needed to recover from the crisis.
 The ban on fertilizer has been lifted for certain crops, but the price of urea has risen internationally due to the price for oil and gas.
 Jeevika Weerahewa, a senior lecturer at the University of Peradeniya, predicted that the ban would reduce the paddy harvest in 2022 by an unprecedented 50%.